 About Sidekicks

-Once trained as a Sidekick, youth have the skills to hold respectful conversations with their peers about tobacco use, as well as other risky behaviors.
+Once trained as a Sidekick, youth have the skills to hold respectful conversations with their peers about tobacco and nicotine use, as well as other risky behaviors.
 The Sidekicks program gives youth the skills and confidence to support their peers, as well as a network of Adult Advisors and Adult Ambassadors as a resource for questions and additional support.

 Why address youth tobacco use?